weilingx46/workshop-ws-4-19-jsgraphics-three-js/README.md

 scene.add(globe);
 ```

-And now, we’ll create our sphere and its texture, and mesh them together using three.js’s TextureLoader:
+And now, we’ll create our sphere and its texture, and mesh them together using three.js' TextureLoader:

 `var loader = new THREE.TextureLoader();`

-We call the load method, which takes in our image url ([here’s the one we used](https://eoimages.gsfc.nasa.gov/images/imagerecords/57000/57735/land_ocean_ice_cloud_2048.jpg)) as the first argument, and a function that: 1) creates a sphere with the predefined attributes, 2) maps the texture to the material (read more here about materials in the three.js [docs](https://threejs.org/docs/index.html#manual/introduction/Creating-a-scene)), 3) creates a mesh of our sphere and the material, and 4) adds the mesh to our globe group.
+We call the load method, which takes in our image URL ([here’s the one we used](https://eoimages.gsfc.nasa.gov/images/imagerecords/57000/57735/land_ocean_ice_cloud_2048.jpg)) as the first argument, and a function that:
+Creates a sphere with the predefined attributes
+Maps the texture to the material (read more here about materials in the three.js [docs](https://threejs.org/docs/index.html#manual/introduction/Creating-a-scene)
+Creates a mesh of our sphere and the material
+Adds the mesh to our globe group.

 ``` javascript
 loader.load('https://eoimages.gsfc.nasa.gov/images/imagerecords/57000/57735/land_ocean_ice_cloud_2048.jpg', function ( texture ) {